-NANTES, France, Oct 5 2013 (IPS) – With presidents and prime ministers failing to take meaningful action to avert a planetary-scale climate crisis, the mayors of cities and towns are increasingly stepping up to enact changes at the local level.
+Urban Revolution – NANTES, France, Oct 5, 2013 (IPS) – With presidents and prime ministers failing to take meaningful action to avert a planetary-scale climate crisis, the mayors of cities and towns are increasingly stepping up to enact changes at the local level.

-“Cities are on the front lines of climate change,” Richard Register, founder and president of Ecocity Builders, an organisation that pioneered ecological city design and planning, told IPS’s Stephen Leahy.
+“Cities are on the front lines of climate change,” Richard Register, founder, and president of Ecocity Builders, an organization that pioneered ecological city design and planning, told IPS’s, Stephen Leahy.

 “Getting cities right solves many problems,” Register said.

-By 2050, 75 percent of the worlds 9.5 billion people will live in cities.
+By 2050, 75 percent of the world’s 9.5 billion people will live in cities.
 The urban areas to house this huge increase amounts to more than all the building humanity has ever done.
-Nearly all of this new building will be in the developing world.
+Nearly all of these new buildings will be in the developing world.

-“All of this new urban infrastructure must be done right,” said David Cadman, a city councillor from Vancouver, Canada and president of ICLEI, the only network of sustainable cities operating worldwide and which counts 1,200 local governments as members.
+“All of this new urban infrastructure must be done right,” said David Cadman, a city councilor from Vancouver, Canada, and president of ICLEI, the only network of sustainable cities operating worldwide and which counts 1,200 local governments as members.

-ICLEI members have committed to reduce their carbon emissions by 20 percent by 2020 and 80 percent by 2050.
+ICLEI members have committed to reducing their carbon emissions by 20 percent by 2020 and 80 percent by 2050.

 “Cities are major players in issues like energy, climate, sustainable food production,” Cadman told IPS.